 Doing that might seem risky to you too.
 But it is not.
 Realize that this is how Solidity's storage location mechanism works for maps and arrays.
 Solidity uses hashes of data for starting locations of data stored in contract storage.
 You can do it too.

-In the past it was common for a logic contract or facet to contain within its source code every single state variable that was ever used by the proxy, in the order they were first declared.
+In the past it was common for a facet to contain within its source code every single state variable that was ever used by the diamond, in the order they were first declared.
 Or at least these facets contained state variables in their source code that they didn't use.
 This was done to avoid the problem of a new facet clobbering existing state variables.

 This problem is now solved with Diamond Storage.
 With Diamond Storage the source code of a facet can just contain the state variables that it actually needs and there is no concern about overwriting existing state variables.